gravityblast/web-app-theme/README.md

     rails g web_app_theme:themed admin/items post

+If the model is insite a module use the second parameter to specifie the module:

+    rails g wet_app_theme:themed admin/items admin::items

 If you use `will_paginate` for pagination use the `--will-paginate`:

     rails g web_app_theme:themed items post --will-paginate